Last updated November 5th, 2019.

-There’s a lot of investors who buy shares in an emerging market ETF and falsely believe they’ve diversified globally.
+There are lots of investors who buy shares in an emerging markets ETF and incorrectly believe they’ve diversified internationally.

-I can’t count the number of times my clients have told me that they are, in fact, already investing in fast growing economies because they bought into some mass market ETF or mutual fund from Vanguard or iShares.
+Countless times, a client has told me they’re “already investing in emerging markets!” because they bought into some mass market ETF or mutual fund from Vanguard or iShares.

-The second reason is to achieve higher returns.
-Emerging markets are called such for a reason.
-They typically grow faster versus developed economies, are coming into their own, and are, well… emerging.
+The second goal most investors have is achieving higher returns.
+Emerging markets are called such for a reason – they’re normally growing faster compared with developed economies, and are well… emerging.

 You Aren’t Even Investing in Emerging Markets